WaLoVayu/POCOX3Pro-Linux-Guides/guides/dualboot.md

 If you are already in chroot and you do see a "root@localhost" or a "youruser@localhost" you can skip this

 ### Configuring simpleinit
-> We will add a button to the edk2-msm UEFI boot menu called linux which will boot Mainline whenever clicked.

 Install the config
 ```sh